EiffelFly/hololink-chrome-extension/README.md

 ## Features

-- Using shadowRoot interface to inject customize sidebar on user's window.
+- Custome sidebar at user's window
-- Algorithm to scrape the main context of the page.
+- Scrape the main context of the page.
-- Using Vanilla js to highlight sentence, memorize the position, restore it when needed.
+- Highlight sentence, memorize the position, restore it when needed.